nandorojo/tamagui-intellisense/README.md

 }
 ```

 Be sure to replace `apps/next` that with the relative path to your `.tamagui` from the root of your repo.
-Defaults to `./tamagui.config.ts`.

 ## Contribute